Alien-Worlds/alienteleport/contracts/teleporteos/README.md

 Just deploy the contract over the old teleport contract account, run the ini action and add all connected chains by executing the addchain action.

-**Note:** In this upgrade are additional tables, the structure of the old tables is not changed.
+**Note:** Additional tables are included in this upgrade, the structure of the old tables is not changed.

 # Install test suite on windows

 You need to activate the windows feature Hyper-V, but it is not available on Windows 10 Home.
-So you might need to upgrade your Windows to Windows Pro.
+You might need to upgrade your Windows to Windows Pro.

 ## Activate WSL 2
 Start windows PowerShell as administrator and run the following commands